-Despite their adorable appearance, pikas are one of the toughest mammals in North America, given the the fact that they are one of the few species that spent the entirety of their lives in in Alpine terrain.
-Having said that, Pika populations are in danger, so for one of the toughest species to be in decline they are shedding a light onto many topics of conversation.
+Despite their adorable appearance, pikas are one of the toughest mammals in North America, given the fact they are one of the few species that have spent the entirety of their lives on the Alpine terrain.
+Having said that, pika populations are in danger, so for one of the toughest species to be in decline, they are shedding a light onto many topics of conversation.

 Sadly, the cheerful chirping of the pika may soon disappear from the high country as the effects of climate change have already reduced their numbers.
 Rising temperatures have diminished the small islands of habitat for these cold-loving pikas (who can perish from overheating) and if temperatures continue to increase, even the highest elevations may no longer provide a home for the animal, and the species may be threatened to the point of extinction.